 - Brythonic (in Britain)

-They are often split into two different groups - P Celtic and Q Celtic.
+They are sometimes split into two different groups – P Celtic and Q Celtic.
 P Celtic languages include Brythonic, from where Welsh, Cumbric, Cornish and Breton languages evolved (as well as Pictish, probably).
 Q Celtic languages include the Goidelic languages, from where we get Primitive Irish, which evolved over time into Old Irish, then Middle Irish, then modern Irish (Gaeilge).
 Scots Gaelic and Manx also derive from Primitive Irish.

-Today, Cornish and Manx are considered to be 'revived languages', because native speakers - who were born and raised with Manx or Cornish as their first language - have died out.
+Today, Cornish and Manx are considered to be ‘revived languages’, because native speakers – who were born and raised with Manx or Cornish as their first language – have died out.
 There are still people today who speak them as second languages, and efforts are being made to encourage interest and fluency in them.
-In Scotland and Ireland, fluent Gaelic speakers are generally limited to certain geographical areas, and only a small percentage of the population has any fluency.
+In Scotland and Ireland, fluent Gaelic or Irish speakers are generally limited to certain geographical areas, and only a small percentage of the population has any fluency.
 In addition to this, there are still Gaelic speaking communities in the Diaspora, and many localised efforts to encourage and revitalise interest in, and learning of Irish or Scots Gaelic in many areas of Ireland or Scotland.

 The pre-Christian Celts didn’t write about their beliefs or practices – in fact, Julius Caesar wrote that the Gaulish druids felt that it was ‘improper’ for such things to be put in writing, and we can only assume that this was the same in places like Ireland and Britain.5 This means we don’t have anything explicit about their beliefs in any great detail from the people themselves, as other reconstructionist groups might.